 A lonely paddle was standing on the rocky beach … I wonder why someone left it like that?

 I was thinking that I’d like to walk this route again in the autumn.
 Imagine all the brown and yellow fern.

 I spied a cave and off I went wading through a maze of fern higher than my waist.
 I didn’t know what I was standing on below, but I needed to look inside.

-Of course, it was also very tempting to climb on top and sit on its mossy roof.
+It was also very tempting to climb on top and sit on its mossy roof.
 Might as well while I was there I thought!
-Anne and Kathy must have thought I was crazy …
+Anne and Kathy must have thought I was crazy … it was fun though.

 Pretty pink wild flowers caught my eye.
 These little beauties are called Sea Pink.

 I looked back at how far we’d walked along the coast.
-The point looked so far away, yet I didn’t feel as if I’d walked that distance.
+The point looked so far away, yet I didn’t feel as if I’d walked that distance at all.